Disclaimer! Please note that this chapter contains sexual references and may not be suitable for younger readers

 January comes and goes.
-Back at APYR and Crestview School, Taïga and Derek keeps a polite distance.
-Taïga doesn’t come to their room to paint anymore, except on nights when she knows Derek is training.
-Teddy doesn’t want to interfere in their business, so he’s having a hard time, as he loves them both.
+Back at APYR and while at Crestview School, Taïga and Derek keep a polite distance.
+Taïga doesn’t come to their room to paint anymore, except on nights when she knows Derek has practice.
+Teddy loves them both and doesn’t want to interfere in their business, so he’s having a hard time.
+Taïga has told Teddy about Linn’s crush on his brother, secretly happy that she doesn’t have to tell him herself – it’s bad enough as it is just trying to avoid him.

 On the 14th of February, Loki’s father, Ernest Simmingway is putting in an appearance at the Appaloosa Plains Public Library to sign his new book which was released right in time for Valentine’s Day.
-Taïga hurries there after school to ask the famous writer for news from Loki.
+Taïga hurries there after school to say hi and ask the famous writer for news from Loki.
+She knows Derek is probably there too, the seniors are working on a special graduation project at the library, but she won’t let his presence stop her.

-But at the library she’s got a surprise waiting for her.
-An impatient Loki lifts her up and twirls her laughing around.
+At the library she’s got a surprise waiting for her.
+An impatient Loki lifts her up as soon as she gets inside and twirls her laughing around.

-Maisy is well informed as she has spent the whole day at the library, queuing with her mother to have a book signed.
-‘It’s Ernest Simmingway’s son, from Fairview Heights.’
+Maisy in his English class is well informed as she has spent the whole afternoon at the library, queuing with her mother to have a book signed.
+‘It’s Ernest Simmingway’s son, from Fairview Heights.
+Mom’s a great fan of his dad-’

 ‘Chill it, Der.’
 Cruz taps his shoulder.
 ‘It’s probably just a classmate.’

-‘Oh yeah?’
+‘Oh, yeah?’
 Derek sneers.
-‘And since when do you kiss your classmates…?’
+‘And since when are you kissing your classmates?’

 Teddy tries to calm his brother.
-‘Well, in France they…’
+Peeking discreetly over the opaque glass separation, he says ‘Well, in France they-’

-Derek glances at Teddy. ‘… full on the goddamned lips?’
-With an irritated shrug he shakes Cruz’s hand off his shoulder…
+Derek glances at Teddy. ‘-full on the goddamned mouth?’
+He puckers his mouth tapping it with his index to make his point.
+With an irritated shrug he shakes Cruz’s hand off his shoulder.
+‘If he doesn’t let go of her, I’ll take the ginger moron outside and-’

 ‘What are you doing?’
 Taïga crosses her arms and glares at Derek.